singlestore-labs/mcp-server-singlestore/README.md

 - execute_sql: Execute SQL operations on a connected workspace
   - Arguments: workspace_group_identifier, workspace_identifier, username, password, database, sql_query
   - Returns the results of the SQL query in a structured format
+- list_virtual_workspaces: List all starter workspaces accessible to the user
+  - No arguments required
+  - Returns details of available starter workspaces
+- create_virtual_workspace: Create a new starter workspace with a user
+  - Arguments:
+    - name: Name of the starter workspace
+    - database_name: Name of the database to create
+    - username: Username for accessing the workspace
+    - password: Password for the user
+    - workspace_group: Object containing name (optional) and cellID (mandatory)
+  - Returns details of the created workspace and user
+- connect_to_virtual_workspace: Connect to an existing starter workspace
+  - Arguments: virtual_workspace_id, username, password
+  - Returns connection status and workspace details
+- execute_sql_on_virtual_workspace: Execute SQL operations on a virtual workspace
+  - Arguments: virtual_workspace_id, username, password, sql_query
+  - Returns the results of the SQL query in a structured format including data, row count, columns, and status

 ## Configuration